 This research applied descriptive qualitative method with case study design which lies on participants' viewpoints and holistic analysis on what are described in the viewpoint (Fraenkel & Wallen, 2008).
 It was undertaken in an informal institution called Amsterdam Institute.
-Located in Makassar, South Sulawesi, it was established in 2017 with several English and Non-English program.
-The English program include General English, English for Professional, In-Company Training, TOEFL and IELTS.
+This informal school has some English program such as General English, English for Professional, In-Company Training, TOEFL and IELTS.
 English for Professional, consisting of adult learners and conducted using tailor made system in which the teacher taught the learners based on their needs in one-to-one classroom, was chosen to fulfill the criteria of the research.
 The teaching and learning process can be done anywhere and anytime based on the agreement of the teacher and learners.